-Each calendar year, the Mayor and each Councilmember may hold one non-political Mayor- or Councilmember-sponsored meeting that is supported by city resources in the following manner:
+Once perEach calendar year, the Mayor and each Councilmember may hold three (3) one-non-political Mayor- or Councilmember-sponsored meetings that areis supported by city resources in the following manner:

 - (a) The complimentary use of a meeting space at the Killeen Community Center, Lions Park Senior Center, Police Department Headquarters Community Room, or the community room of a Fire Station if the desired space is available and not otherwise scheduled.
-The meeting space should be reserved in advance, but no more than two months in advance. - (b) Technical support, to the extent it is available at the chosen space, and not otherwise in use. - (c) Staff presentations, scheduled in advance through the City Manager. - (d) The meeting will not occur between January 1st and election day on which the Mayor or a Councilmember position is to be elected, so that there can be no allegation that tax-payer dollars are being illegally spent in support of the Mayor or a Councilmember's reelection effort.
+The meeting space should be reserved in advance, but no more than two months in advance. - (b) Technical support, to the extent it is available at the chosen space, and not otherwise in use. - (c) Staff presentations, scheduled in advance through the City Manager. - (d) The meeting will not occur between January 1st and election day within the six months preceding an election in on which the Mayor or a Councilmember position is to be elected, is a candidate so that there can be no allegation that tax-payer dollars are being illegally spent in support of the Mayor or a Councilmember's reelection effort.
 This restriction does not apply to a candidate who is running unopposed.